Akuli/python-tutorial/loops.md

 >>>
 ```

-Or if you want to clear a list, just use the `.clear()` list method.
+Or if you want to clear a list, just use the `.clear()` list method:

 ```py
 >>> stuff = ['hello', 'hi', 'how are you doing', 'im fine', 'how about you']